jerryagenyi/rcap/rcap-ccip/PERPLEXITY_RESEARCH_PROMPT.md

 # Perplexity AI Research Prompt: Disaster Semiotics Validation

+**[DO NOT DELETE] - This prompt document is maintained for future research validation and reference.**

 **Context for Perplexity:** You previously analyzed RCAP as a health communication coordination platform (Firebase prototype with organizational hierarchy, activity management, dashboards).
 The project has since evolved to integrate **computational disaster semiotics** as its core innovation.
 This prompt asks you to validate the new theoretical foundation and research approach.

 ---

-## Research Request: Disaster Semiotics & Computational Semiotic Intelligence
+## Optimized Research Request: Disaster Semiotics & Computational Semiotic Intelligence

 ### Background Context